 David M. Demski has served as our Group President, Emerging Technologies since September 2015 and as one of our directors since our inception in 2003.
 He is a member of our Nominating and Corporate Governance Committee.
 Mr. Demski served as our President and Chief Operating Officer from August 2008 to September 2015, as our acting Chief Financial Officer from November 2014 to May 2015, and as our Chief Financial Officer from 2003 to July 2008.
 Prior to joining Globus in 2003, Mr. Demski founded Cornerstone Capital LBO Fund, a boutique leveraged-buyout consultancy.
 Mr. Demski's experience also includes serving as Vice President for Gilo Ventures, a Silicon Valley-based venture capital fund, from 2000 to 2001, and serving as Chief Operating Officer of Rendall and Associates, a telecommunications-focused consulting firm, from 1994 to 2000.
 He also managed regional and international distribution for Domino's Pizza during the company's growth in the late 1980s.
 Previously, he was an audit supervisor for Peat, Marwick, Mitchell & Company.
+Mr. Demski received a B.S. in Business Administration from the University of Michigan and an M.B.A. from the Stanford Graduate School of Business.
 Mr. Demski's extensive leadership and experience at our Company and knowledge of our finances and operations, including as one of the founders of our Company, as well as his prior experience in the investing and auditing industries, bring to our Board of Directors critical strategic planning, financial, operations and leadership skills and qualify him to serve as one of our directors.